 The written parts of an interview are just as important as the oral factor.
 You want to come across as professional and well-written.
-This is a chance for you to show of your written communication skills.
+This is a chance for you to show-off your written communication skills.
 There are a number of letters that you may choose to write during the interview process.
-There’s a letter to schedule an interview, the cover letter, a thank you letter and an exit letter.
+There's a letter to schedule an interview, the cover letter, a thank you letter, and an exit letter.
 These are all common letters associated with interviews.

 An interview cover letter is normally attached or sent with your resume.
 This type of letter can be sent before you know if you have an interview, sent while you're trying to get an interview or brought along during the interview.
 The importance of this type of letter lies in its content and format.

 Content and Format of a Cover Letter